nevillejackson/Unix/antiX/02antiX25.md

 https://web.obarun.org/

-s6-66 is definitely easier to use than s6-rc, and it does not sacrifice any of the sophisticated service mamnagement abilities.
+s6-66 is definitely easier to use than s6-rc, and it does not sacrifice any of the sophisticated service management abilities.
 S6 is definitely a competitior with systemd.
 Their capabilities are similar.

-####e Dinit service management #####
+##### Dinit service management ######

 Dinit is different to runit and S6.
 Dinit does not have separate supervising and logging processes for each daemon.
 Those functions are performed, for all daemons by a single process called `dinit` which also acts as process no 1 ( the init process).
 What you see running is
 ```
 $ ps ax